University Health Services

 The Towson University Health Center at Ward & West offers primary care services to all registered students regardless of insurance status.
 Students who have graduated may use our services for one academic term after they graduate (e.g. summer term for May graduates, January term for December graduates, etc.).
 The Health Center is open Monday–Friday throughout the year with the exception of university holidays and university closures.

 The Health Center has an experienced staff of physicians, nurse practitioners, physician assistants and health educators.
-Services include treatment of common illness and injuries, a full range of sexual health services (including GYN exams, birth control, emergency contraception, STD and HIV testing), immunization and allergy shot administration, laboratory services, free nicotine cessation services, therapeutic massage and health education.
+Services include treatment of common illness and injuries, a full range of sexual health services (including GYN exams, birth control, emergency contraception, STD and HIV testing), immunization shot administration, laboratory services, free nicotine cessation services, therapeutic massage and health education.
 The Health Center also has a limited formulary of prescription medications and some over-the-counter medications available on site.
 Students can schedule an appointment by calling 410-704-2466 between 8 a.m. and 5 p.m. or online by logging in to our secure web portal.

 For after-hours medical emergencies, students should call 911.
 For non-emergencies students can call our After-hours Nurse Advice Line at 410-704-2466.
 St. Joseph Medical Center and Greater Baltimore Medical Center, as well as several free-standing urgent care centers, are available to provide urgent care to students at their own expense when the Health Center is closed.
 Check your insurance plan to verify coverage for these services.